cfuer12/burger/README.md

   ## Description
   Create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.

+  The assignment model was similar to a past class activity we did, so I was able to go off of that model.
+It is still tough to create however as handlebars syntax was getting me confused as well as linking the files/making the site work when ran onto the browser.
+I am facing issues in terms of linking the pages and inputting new burgers into the database.
+I will continue to work on this so i can re-upload again soon.

   ## Installation
   install required npm packages. run "node server" in terminal.